 Before you had to copy-paste addon's code directly to a form on our website, and that quickly turned into a pain with large addons.

-Now you can host addons anywhere on the Web (usually on Github or Bitbucket) and just save the . . .
+Now you can host addons anywhere on the Web (usually on Github or Bitbucket) . . .

 In 2014, I turned Taist from a pet project to a startup: